 - Be a U.S. or Indian citizen, or a U.S. permanent resident

-- Have completed an undergraduate degree before the start of the program on September 1, 2018
+- Have completed an undergraduate or Bachelor’s degree before the start of the program on September 1, 2019

 Candidates must be flexible and adaptable, and possess exceptional ability to build meaningful relationships across cultures in the social development space.
-A sensitivity and ability to work with vulnerable communities, as well as the humility and passion to “learn by doing” is essential.
+A sensitivity and ability to work with vulnerable communities, as well as humility and passion to acquire new skills informally and “learn by doing” while on the project, are essential.

-Although proficiency in an Indian language is not required to apply, it is highly desirable.
+Although proficiency in an Indian language other than English is not required to apply, it is a plus.

 Fluency in English is required.
-It is not a requirement for Fellows to speak the local language, however it is considered a valuable skill in the selection process and taken into consideration when placing Fellows with AIF partner organizations.
+It is not a requirement for Fellows to speak other local languages, however it is considered a valuable skill in the selection process and taken into consideration when placing Fellows with AIF partner organizations.
 If accepted into the program, Fellows may be eligible to receive some language training in a local language.

-The application is a high competitive, multi-stage process consisting of an online application; a phone conversation, an in-person interview, and a competitive matching process for short-listed candidates.
+The application is a highly competitive, multi-stage process consisting of an online application, an in-person interview, and a competitive matching process for short-listed candidates.

 Please review this video for a step-by-step guide.